AmarAdilovic/statistical-modeling/README.md

-Exclusively the front-end of the statisticalModels project, to be hosted statically.
+Exclusively the front-end of the statisticalModels project, to be hosted on GitHub Pages.